ari7946/taxi-service/README.md

 )
 ```

 - Another example of an auth selector is the "selectAuthHeaders".
-This selector, which uses includes a json web token for HTTP request headers, is used for booking taxis(both authenticated and unauthenticated users can book).
-It is also used for admin only authorized requests such as updating trip status and deleting trips.
-Further implementation of authorization is done in the [server API](https://github.com/ari7946/backend-taxi-service)
+This selector provides a JSON web token for HTTP request headers.
+This enables admin-only authorized requests such as updating trip statuses and deleting trips.
+Furthermore, sensitive content(user/admin auth, trip information) is managed on the [back-end](https://github.com/ari7946/backend-taxi-service) by encoding and decoding credentials on a JSON web token.
 ```javascript
 export const selectAuthHeaders = createSelector( [selectAuthState],